What is Accreditation?

 It will help you make better use of your resources, focus on increasing efficiency, quality and safety, improve communication among staff and reduce risk and variances thereby saving you time and money.

-Accreditation also helps providers secure funding, meet jurisdictional requirements and gain a competitive advantage in the marketplace.
+Accreditation also helps providers secure funding, meet jurisdictional requirements and secure an advantage in competitive marketplaces.